-Sound&Fury’s intimate, immersive and immensely powerful sound installation places audiences in the heart of a makeshift wartime hospital, where an unlikely therapy brings solace and comfort to those injured on the battlefield.
+Sound&Fury’s intimate, immersive, and immensely powerful sound installation placed audiences in the heart of a makeshift wartime hospital.

 Some say that British soldiers in the trenches held up cardboard cut-outs of Charlie Chaplin’s tramp in the hope that the enemy would die laughing.
 But as the carnage of war set in, Chaplin’s image was put to a different use.
 To boost morale, medical staff at improvised hospitals near the front line arranged for Chaplin films to be shown for the bedridden, with the ward’s ceiling serving as the silver screen.